MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 After the `_init.php` with the environment setup is finished, ProcessWire will load the appropriate PHP template for the current page.
 Since we're using Twig to output the actual markup, the PHP template will only include logic and preprocessing that is required for the current page.
 For example, if you have a template `projects-index` where you want to show a list of all your projects, you can query the ProcessWire API for all pages to show inside the PHP template.
 This is also the place to perform logic, like handling user input.
 For instance, parsing filter parameters in the URL so the visitor can filter projects by category.

-The code below handles a numeric "category" filter that gets passed as a URL parameter in form of the page ID of the selected category.
+The code below handles a numeric "category" filter that gets passed as a URL parameter in the form of the page ID of the selected category.
 Then it finds all projects under the current page in the page tree, optionally filtered by the selected category.

 ```php
 // public/site/templates/projects-index.php